Sunday, 18 November 2018

 The new space was featured as the Broom Factory in the January/February 2023 Kingston Life (Krista Jahnke photography):

-The next phase is the proposed accommodations to be built just to the north:
+The next phase is the proposed accommodations to be built just to the north, still unbuilt as of 2024 and reportedly facing significant challenges to being built:

 1. Hi were local broom makers in the County, great article thx for posting, have you ever seen a photo of one of the brooms they made, thx Chris and Eve